astrotars/stream-flutter-encrypted-chat/README.md

 ## Step 1.
 User Authenticates With Backend

-First step is to authenticate a user and get our Stream and Virgil credentials.
+The first step is to authenticate a user and get our Stream and Virgil credentials.
 To keep thing simple, we'll have a simple form that allows you to log in as anyone:

 ![](images/login.png)